In This Article

 Gundry recommends sticking to food sources of melatonin—except for red wine, of course—for children.
-The NIH says that melatonin appears safe for children to take but that there is a lack of research on the long-term effects of taking it.
-Melatonin is a hormone, and so might interfere with regular hormonal development in children.
-You should talk to your doctor about giving your child melatonin supplements.
+The NIH says that melatonin appears safe for children to take but lacks research on the long-term effects of taking it.
+Melatonin is a hormone and so might interfere with regular hormonal development in children.
+Talk to your doctor about giving your child melatonin supplements.

 Tordjman S, Chokron S, Delorme R, et al. Melatonin: Pharmacology, Functions and Therapeutic Benefits.
 Curr Neuropharmacol.
 2017;15(3):434-443. doi:10.2174/1570159X14666161228122115

 National Institutes of Health.
 Melatonin: What You Need To Know.
 January 2021.